moai/moai-dev/docs/building/On Windows.md

 From the SDK folder, run `bin\env-win.bat` to set the paths

-From the SDK folder, run `bin\build-windows.bat`.
+From the SDK folder, run `bin\build-windows.bat vs2013`.
 This will create a `lib\windows\vs2013\Distribute` folder inside your SDK folder which contains the includes and the libs needed to use libmoai in a custom host.
 It also includes a bin folder with the compiled bundled SDL host.
 This can be used to run any of the samples.
 This also adds moai.exe to the SDK_PATH/util folder in order for moaiutil scripts to run.

 ## Building Android Lib (using cmake)